Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Validation Results

 \subsection{Comparison with Deep Baselines}

-We performed a preliminary comparison on our own test sequence (1500 frames, distances 5-25~m, overcast sky, suburban Michigan).
-The deep models were run in their standard configurations (MiDaS DPT-Hybrid, ZoeDepth, Depth Anything) without any fine-tuning.
+We performed a preliminary comparison on our own test sequence (1500 frames, distances 5 - 25~m, overcast sky, suburban Michigan).
+The deep models were run in their standard configurations without any fine-tuning.
+MiDaS DPT-Hybrid was used with its default relative-depth output, aligned to metric scale via the same EMA procedure described in Section~\ref{sec:implementation} (scale factor computed from the first 100 frames).
+ZoeDepth was evaluated in its metric-depth configuration, which is the recommended zero-shot setting for outdoor driving scenes~\cite{bhat2023}; no domain adapter or fine-tuning was applied.
+Depth Anything v1 (ViT-L backbone) was used with its publicly released weights and default inference pipeline.
 Results are shown in Table~\ref{tab:deep_comparison}.

 The deep methods suffer from domain shift (trained on urban scenes with different camera parameters and geographic regions). \tmdeE{} is unaffected because it uses physical priors.
 When we manually aligned the deep networks by scaling their output to the geometric mean over the first 100 frames, the error of MiDaS dropped to 0.45~m, but still worse than \tmdeE{}.
 This confirms that explicit geometric constraints are more reliable for safety-critical ranging than purely data-driven approaches.